Frequently Asked Questions

 He’s larger than life yet exceptionally professional and so down to earth.
 He was so kind to me on Hobbs and Shaw; he pulled me up after every take and gave me plenty of encouragement.
 I will never forget that.

-Who do you look up to in film?
+What actors do you look up to?

 Who is your celebrity crush?